provides technical assistance, planning, grant writing and grant administration

 region has diverted 96,305 tons with a potential cost savings of $1,899,631.

-Hawk County Solid Waste Management Commission provides a local match
+Hawk County Solid Waste Management Commission and Dubuque Metropolitan Area Solid Waste Agency each provide a local match

-and additional coverage within Black Hawk County for extended activities
+and additional coverage within Black Hawk County and Dubuque County for extended activities

 Waste Reduction Center (IWRC)

 Waste Reduction Center, located on the UNI campus, provides technical